Planning and the Localism Bill

 A replacement Structure Plan known as the Deposit Draft 3rd Alteration Gloucestershire Structure Plan (2001 - 2016) was prepared but this plan has never been formally adopted.
 It is a material consideration in planning applications though.

-The Strategic Policy Team also provides technical policy support for the strategies and plans being prepared by each of the six district councils in Gloucestershire.
+The Strategic Infrastructure Team also provides technical policy support for the strategies and plans being prepared by the district councils, the Local Enterprise Partnership (LEP) and the Local Nature Partnership (LNP) in Gloucestershire.
 Key projects include:

 - Gloucestershire Renewable Energy Study